TanviYarragunta1/MangoLeafDiseaseClassification/README.md

 3. Import the requires libraries.
 4. Load the data into the model.
 5. Build and compile the model.
-6.You get the graphs for accuracy and loss.
+6. You get the graphs for accuracy and loss.
 7. There are 2 models build.
 So check for the highest accuracy and decide which model works the best.